When Women Win, the Game Grows: Expanding Opportunities for Girls in Hockey

 When Women Win, the Game Grows

-This International Women’s Day, we’re reflecting on the recent Olympic gold medal win by the U.S. Women’s Hockey Team.
+During Women’s History Month, we’re reflecting on the recent Olympic gold medal win by the U.S. Women’s Hockey Team.

 There’s something powerful about watching women stand on an Olympic podium.
 It’s pride, of course.
 But it’s also something more lasting: girls at home seeing what’s possible.